 The Shepherd's Community Garden

 It began with the seed of an idea in 2017 in answer to a request from Lutheran Community Services for help in procuring more vegetables for their food pantries.
 The Shepherd’s Garden was born.
 We have 7 large beds tended by the church members with all produce donated to LCS food pantries.
 When it became apparent that we could do more with our lovely growing area, we expanded into a community garden as well.
-We now have 30 additional beds rented out to community members with the request that they donate 10% of their harvest back to the food pantry.
-We were able to supply over 2000 lbs to the pantry in 2019.
+We now have 34 additional beds rented out to community members with the request that they donate 10% of their harvest back to the food pantry.
+We supplied over 3000 lbs of produce to food pantries in 2020.
 The garden has offered a place of hope and joy in a world of uncertainty.
 We are blessed by the community that has emerged and their desire to combat hunger in a tangible way.

 Becca Gulino and Linda Ulmanis, the garden coordinators, have taken on the mission to spread the word of gardening through our area.
-In conjunction with the Delaware Center for Horticulture, the Philadelphia Horticulture Society and Delaware Natural Resources and Environmental Center (DNREC) we have presented our vision of faith based gardening, and will be on the upcoming tour of the Delaware Urban Farm and Food Coalition tour on August 19, 2020.
+In conjunction with the Delaware Interfaith Power and Light (DeIPC) we have presented our vision of faith based gardening, and will giving a tour of garden on April 22, 2021, at 10:30 am.
+Socially distanced picnic to follow.
+Bring a bag lunch and a chair.

 If you are interested in gardening with a purpose and would like to meet with our garden coordinators, email them at firstname.lastname@example.org